InformaticsMatters/nextflow-pcluster/README.md

 ### EC2 key-pair
 If you have an existing SSH keypair on the AWS account you can skip this step.

-If you do not have a pre-existing keypair, as an AWS user with general administrative access, set the user credentials and default region environment variables for your intended cluster: -
+If you do not have a pre-existing keypair, as an AWS user with *AdministratorAccess*, set the user credentials and default region environment variables for your intended cluster: -

     $ export AWS_ACCESS_KEY_ID=????